hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 You can override the default Log Analytics ContainerLog schema to ContainerLogV2 by setting the `experimental.oms_agent_containerlog_schema_version` input variable to `v2`.

-### Manual Service Memory Override

-There are a number of services which can't be dynamically scaled horizontally but still need to be scaled as the cluster size and or load grows. in the future this will be handled by a combination of functionality, but until we have a working solution you can manually override the default memory given to them by setting one of the following variables  (e.g. `experimental = { fluentd_memory_override = "1024Mi" }`).

-- _Fluentd_ - `fluentd_memory_override`
-- _Prometheus_ - `prometheus_memory_override`

 ### Windows Node Support